eriknygren/let-me-explain-it/README.md

 Currently all AngularJS controllers are fully tested, to run those tests, install *karma-cli* and install the dependencies in the *public/tests* folder using `npm install`.

+Proceed to run the tests by typing `karma start` in the *public/tests* folder

 For server side unit testing, mocha is used.
 Install mocha and head into the *server* folder and type `mocha` in your terminal/cmd to run these tests.

 # ENJOY YOUR CONFERENCING!! #